-Payment and Security: The Mental Health Services Facilities Improvement Revenue Bonds, Series 2008F (the "Series 2008F Bonds"), will be special obligations of the Dormitory Authority of the State of New York (the "Authority").
-Principal and Redemption Price of and interest on the Series 2008F Bonds are payable solely from and secured by a pledge of (i) certain payments to be made to the Authority pursuant to the Financing Agreements (defined herein), which payments are subject to appropriation by the New York State Legislature and which pledge is junior and subordinate to the prior pledge made to secure the mental health services facilities improvement revenue bonds heretofore issued by the Authority under the Prior Authority Resolution (as herein defined), and (ii) all funds and accounts (except the Arbitrage Rebate Fund) established under the Authority's Second Mental Health Services Facilities Improvement Revenue Bond Resolution, adopted February 26, 2003 (the "Resolution") and the Series Resolution authorizing the Series 2008F Bonds, adopted by the Authority on July 23, 2008 (the "Series 2008F Resolution").
-The Series 2008F Bonds will be secured on a parity with all bonds (collectively the "Bonds") issued under the Resolution.
+Payment and Security: The Mental Health Services Facilities Improvement Revenue Bonds, Series 2009A-1 (the "Series 2009A-1 Bonds") will be special obligations of the Dormitory Authority of the State of New York (the "Authority").
+Principal and Redemption Price of and interest on the Series 2009A-1 Bonds are payable solely from and secured by a pledge of (i) certain payments to be made to the Authority pursuant to the Financing Agreements (defined herein), which payments are subject to appropriation by the New York State Legislature and which pledge is junior and subordinate to the prior pledge made to secure the mental health services facilities improvement revenue bonds heretofore issued by the Authority under the Prior Authority Resolution (as herein defined), and (ii) all funds and accounts (except the Arbitrage Rebate Fund) established under the Authority's Second Mental Health Services Facilities Improvement Revenue Bond Resolution, adopted February 26, 2003 (the "Resolution") and the Series Resolution authorizing the Series 2009A-1 Bonds, adopted by the Authority on July 23, 2008.
+The Series 2009A-1 Bonds will be secured on a parity with all bonds (collectively the "Bonds") issued under the Resolution.